WilliamOutlawMiller/sosModHooks/INSTALL.md

 4. **Check Java version** compatibility
 5. **Review troubleshooting** section above

-**Remember:** The mod system must be loaded BEFORE the game starts, which is why the `-javaagent` parameter is essential!
+**Remember:** sosModHooks is a standard mod that loads with your game - no special launch parameters or Java agents are needed!